 - PM2 cluster mode with one worker per CPU and

-/auth/endpoints. proxy_buffering offif you serve SSE or streaming responses.- Let’s Encrypt with HTTPS redirect, auto-renewal verified by manually triggering once.
+UpgradeandConnection "upgrade") if your app uses WS. proxy_buffering offif you serve SSE or streaming responses.- Let’s Encrypt with HTTPS redirect, auto-renewal verified with

-- Monitoring: at minimum, UptimeRobot on the public URL and DigitalOcean’s built-in droplet alerts for CPU/memory.
+- Monitoring: UptimeRobot on the public URL + DigitalOcean droplet alerts for CPU/memory/disk.

 When not to use a DigitalOcean droplet